CiwPython/Ciw/docs/Reference/parameters.rst

 *Optional*

 A dictionary of baulking functions for each customer class and each node.
 It describes the baulking mechanism of the customers.
 For more details see :ref:`baulking-functions`.
 If left out, then bo baulking occurs.

 Example::

-    'Baulking_functions': {'Class 0': [my_baulking_function]}
+    'Baulking_functions': {'Class 0': [probability_of_baulking]}